Executive Summary

 This guide outlines how to integrate AI insights into creative workflows, balance automation with human expertise, and measure the results.

-- Understand AI’s Role in Creative Workflow Optimisation
+- Understand AI’s Role in Creative Workflow Optimization

 - Map Your Current Workflow Before Adding AI